-Add to cart popup modal on Shop page when email address capture is not mandatory
+Add to cart popup modal on Shop page when email address capture is not mandatory:

-Add to cart popup modal on Shop page when email address capture is mandatory
+Add to cart popup modal on Shop page when email address capture is mandatory:

-When Guest User clicks on the Add to cart button, it will immediately open above popup to ask for the email address.
-It will help you to capture the guest user’s email address immediately instead of on the checkout page.
+When Guest User clicks on the Add to cart button, it will immediately open the above popup to ask for the email address.
+It will help you to capture the guest user’s email address immediately instead of on the Checkout page.
 This will result in getting a chance to be able to recover the user’s cart should they abandon it later.

 We have not used the cookie for storing the customer’s email address, instead, we have used the local storage of the browsers.
-Once the customer has added the product to cart (with or without the email address), the next popup will be displayed after 24 hours after which first popup has been shown.
+Once the customer has added the product to the cart (with or without the email address), the next popup will be displayed after 24 hours after which the first popup has been shown.